 The nursery will work with parents to ensure all avenues for assistance with payments are explored.

 The nursery understands that parents may face financial difficulties and, understandably, would like to ensure as little disruption to their child’s care and education as possible.
-Parents and carers experiencing such difficulties will contact the headteacher as early as possible, to reach a suitable arrangement for both parties.
+Parents and carers experiencing such difficulties will contact the nursery manager as early as possible, to reach a suitable arrangement for both parties.

 Debt collection